People living in poverty are the experts – film-makers and editors need to listen to them when making programmes, say the Poverty Truth Commission

 The report of the 2000 Commission on Poverty, Participation and Power, which was set up to explore how people with experiences of poverty could be involved in the policy making that affects their lives.

-Where a child lives in the UK, the number of children in their family and their parents work status all effect the likelihood that they will be in poverty.
+Where a child lives in the UK, the number of children in their family and their parents work status all affect the likelihood that they will be in poverty.

 For years, pensioner poverty decreased across the UK, but now those that are single, have non-white ethnicity or have a landlord, are seeing increases